Pines, Autumn, 2007

 I've never known an artist who painted just for fun or for relaxation.

 I’ve never known an artist who didn’t want to become great.

 Most painters are driven.
 Seriously driven.

-Most of you want to be great, your reason for reading this and other art blogs instead of watching TV.
+Most of you want to be great, your reason for reading this and other fine art blogs instead of watching TV.